Vineyard stays in southern France: small hotels and guesthouses

 If you feel like exploring further, Marseille is close enough for a half-day trip.
 Especially if you’re curious about the old port or want to check out some of the city’s food spots.
 But if you’d rather stick to something quieter, towns like La Ciotat and Bandol are nearby and a lot more low-key.
 You’ll find small beaches, old-school boulangeries, and fewer tourists.

 That said, most people who come to Cassis don’t end up leaving much.
 The rhythm of the place (sea air, slow mornings, market days, quiet swims) pulls you in without much effort.
 You might arrive with a list of places to see, but chances are you’ll spend more time doing simple things.
 Sitting by the water.
 Cooking something simple with market ingredients.
 Taking the same walk to the harbor every evening.
-And that’s exactly why it works.

-The Peaceful Side of Saint-Tropez: Staying in Ramatuelle
+The peaceful side of Saint-Tropez: staying in Ramatuelle

 If Saint-Tropez is about yachts and late-night energy, Ramatuelle is the place you go when you want the opposite.
-It’s only a short drive over the hills from the coast, but it feels like another world — quieter, steadier, and rooted in village life that hasn’t really changed much in decades.
+It’s only a short drive over the hills from the coast, but it feels like another world: quieter, steadier, and rooted in village life that hasn’t really changed much in decades.

 You arrive thinking you’ll stop for an hour or two.
 Then you have lunch, take a walk, and start wondering if you should have booked a couple more nights.